 - There are opportunities to work in private practice, undertaking outpatient consultations.

-- Jobs are available throughout the UK, although relocation may be necessary for career progression.
+- Jobs are available throughout the UK, although you may need to relocate to progress your career.

-- Travel during the working day is uncommon although visits to other hospitals/clinics may occur.
+- Travel during the working day is uncommon, although you may visit other hospitals/clinics.

-The STP is a three-year, full-time, workplace-based training programme and during this time you'll be employed by an NHS Trust as a trainee healthcare scientist.
+The STP is a three-year, full-time, workplace-based training programme and during this time you'll be employed by an NHS Trust or other healthcare provider on a fixed-term contract and paid a salary as a trainee healthcare scientist.
 The first year of training is spent on rotation in a range of settings before specialising in years two and three.
-Training includes study for an approved and accredited Masters degree in blood sciences.
+Training includes fully funded part-time study for an approved and accredited Masters degree in blood sciences.

 If you already work for the NHS, you can apply to the STP as an internal candidate.
 See the National School of Healthcare Science (NSHCS) website for programme details for both external and internal applicants.

 Details of training posts may be advertised in the New Scientist, but candidates must apply through the online application portal Oriel.
 Recruitment usually takes place in January but check the NSHCS website regularly for details.